Updated: November 9th, 2018

 - Poverty is really awesome.
 Like, the most awesome thing ever.
 Who needs food, clothing, or shelter anyway?

-- Magical shit will happen if you pray in large groups in the forest.
+- Magical stuff will happen if you pray in large groups in the forest.

 - Being whipped and beaten is a much-desired thing to be begged for.
 This may not be news to everyone.